aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/charts/update-chart-propreties/_index.md

 }
 ```

-> **Note:** Only the fields you need to change have to be supplied.
-Omitted properties retain their existing values.
+> **Note:** Only the fields you need to change must be included in the request body; any omitted properties will retain their current values.

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Charts/PostWorksheetChart) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.